pratikgajjar/go-backend.how/content/posts/pre-owned-car-platform-with-valkey-part-2/index.md

     X -->|103| G(600000)
 ```

-### Why Set ?
+### Why Use Unordered Sets ?

-When the sort order is based on recommendations, the order of cars changes according to the buyer's persona.
-We used to train our recommendation model every 45 minutes, which means the order of cars can also change at this interval.
+When the sort order of cars depends on personalized recommendations, the order changes according to the buyer's persona every 45 minutes when we retrain our recommendation model.
+To optimize this dynamic ordering process:

-To optimize this process

-- We calculate the query hash using only car-related filters as function inputs.
-- This approach is particularly beneficial when most buyers are viewing base pages, such as cars available in Mumbai city.
+**Calculate query hash**: We compute a unique query hash using only car-related filters as function inputs.
+This approach is particularly useful for popular base pages, such as cars available in Mumbai city.

-By using a Set, we ignore the order of cars, as it is calculated at runtime by the LightFM model pre-loaded in the web server's memory.
-This approach offers several advantages:
+**Store car IDs in an unordered set**: By using an unordered set, we disregard the order of cars at storage time.
+Instead, we rely on our LightFM model to calculate and apply personalized ordering in real-time from the pre-loaded model residing in the web server's memory.

+This method offers several advantages:

-- It avoids storing N (where N is the size of the user base) possible combinations of car orders for broad queries, such as "cars available in Mumbai city."
+- It **avoids storing** N possible combinations of car orders for broad queries by **merely storing** relevant car IDs.
-- It reduces storage requirements and simplifies data management in Valkey.
+- It **reduces storage requirements** and simplifies data management in our internal system, Valkey.
-- It allows for real-time personalization without the need to pre-compute and store multiple versions of ordered lists.
+- It **enables real-time personalization** without the need to pre-compute and store multiple ordered lists, allowing for scalable and responsive serving of car listings.

-This method efficiently handles personalized recommendations while minimizing storage overhead, especially for popular, broad queries that many users might access simultaneously.
-The Set stores only the relevant car IDs, while the web server handles the personalized ordering, creating a scalable and responsive system for serving car listings.
+This approach efficiently handles personalized recommendations while minimizing storage overhead, especially for popular, broad queries that many users might access simultaneously.
+By storing only the relevant car IDs in an unordered set, we rely on the web server to handle personalized ordering dynamically, creating a scalable and responsive system.

 ```mermaid
 graph TD